CENTRAL ELECTRIC RAILFANS' ASSOCIATION

 JOIN OR RENEW YOUR MEMBERSHIP TODAY!

-It's that time of year again.
-Please send your 2024 dues renewal in today.
+LAST CHANCES.
+To reserve your Publication B157, please send your 2024 dues renewal in today.
 And if you're not a member, what are you waiting for?

 Since 1938, Central Electric Railfans’ Association has presented programs, published books, and hosted fan trips.